 After a week or so, without any pomp or ceremony, I went back to Petra and DC Talk and Carmen, and miraculously, the nagging about my ‘evil’ music stopped.
 (It’s worth mentioning that my parents really started enjoying these bands in later years, and when MIC became the ‘big thing’ in South Africa, one of the band members even came to stay with us when they were performing in our town!)

 But, I didn’t grow up with pop music, and up until my late teens, my reaction to The Beatles, or Beach Boys or even ABBA was similar to yours when I mentioned those bands above.
 I didn’t know who they are.
 Even today, if you played me a song and said ‘who’s this?’ there’s a very good chance I wouldn’t know.
 It hasn’t impacted my life too badly.
 I still had a few boyfriends, still got married, got a job and have friends.
 I still turned out okay.
+Interestingly, my musical journey took a different path, and instead of mainstream hits, I found myself exploring diverse genres.
+Now, when I want to discover new tunes, I often turn to platforms like tubidy, where I can explore a wide range of music and expand my playlist with unique finds.

 But now I have a little girl, and although we’re not radio listeners at home, I do listen to the radio when we’re in the car.